Tag: koreapalace

 #Gyeongbokgung #SeoulTravel #KoreanHistory #ChangingOfTheGuard

-If you’re planning a trip to Seoul, a Changdeokgung Palace tour is a must!
-Built in 1405, this UNESCO World Heritage Site is known for its harmonious integration with nature and its role as a secondary palace for Joseon kings.
-Unlike Gyeongbokgung Palace, which was used for official duties, Changdeokgung served as a royal residence and retreat.
+If you’re visiting Seoul, taking a Changdeokgung Palace tour is a must!
+Built in 1405, this UNESCO World Heritage Site was a royal residence favored by Joseon kings for its harmonious integration with nature.
+Unlike Gyeongbokgung Palace, which served official duties, Changdeokgung was a retreat, making it one of Korea’s most beautiful and well-preserved palaces.

 📍 Location: 99 Yulgok-ro, Jongno-gu, Seoul, South Korea